S

 students will be admitted to college without high school graduation, and those

-will be granted degrees without regard to length of
+who attain competency will be granted degrees without regard to length of

 college study.